stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 ### Use Python 3

 Use Python 3.9 or above for new work.
-Python 3.7 is the oldest version that is currently supported.
+Third-party libraries may require Python 3.6 or above, and several features of modern Python work best with version 3.7 or later.

 Avoid using Python 2.
+It is not supported by the Python development team.
+The current versions of many libraries are not compatible with Python 2.

 ### Use Virtual Environments for Development

 The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define separate sets of packages for each Python project, so that they do not conflict with each other.

 There are several tools that help you to manage your Python projects, and use virtual environments.
-[Poetry](https://python-poetry.org/) is quite popular, but it may be superseded by [Hatch](https://ofek.dev/hatch).
+[Poetry](https://python-poetry.org/) is currently popular, but it may be superseded by [Hatch](https://hatch.pypa.io).
 If you prefer, you can also manually set up and manage virtual environments.

 ### Format Your Code